kossy18/moonshot/service/import/README.md

 or a `column` attribute, the document must contain a header whose name is equal to the name of the `property` because the name of the `property` will be used as the mapping value instead.
 The `property` can have an `order` attribute.
 The `order` attribute is used to guarantee the invocation of the `property` during the mapping process.
-For example, consider the Java object below:
+For example, consider the Java class below:
 ```java
 public class Image {
     private URL url;